h0ngcha0/liuhongchao.github.io/_posts/2019-02-16-lightning.md

 <img src="{{ site.baseurl }}/images/lightning/commitment-transaction-to-local.png" alt="commitment transaction to_local"/>
 <a target="_blank" rel="noopener noreferrer" class="image-label" href="{{ site.baseurl }}/images/lightning/commitment-transaction-to-local.png">original image</a>

-**to_local** output represents the current balance of the commitment transaction holder, in our case Alice, through a [Revocable Sequence Maturity Contracts (RSMC)](https://en.wikiversity.org/wiki/Revocable_Sequence_Maturity_Contracts).
-The purpose of the RSMC is to ensure that all previous payments can be revoked when an agreement for a more update to date payment is reached between Alice and Bob.
+**to_local** output represents the current balance of the holder in the channel, in our case Alice, through a [Revocable Sequence Maturity Contracts (RSMC)](https://en.wikiversity.org/wiki/Revocable_Sequence_Maturity_Contracts).
+The purpose of RSMC is to ensure that all previous balances can be revoked when an agreement for a more up to date balance is reached between Alice and Bob.

-As illustrated above, RSMC in the **to_local** output of Alice's commitment transaction can be encoded in the following [scriptSig](https://bitcoin.org/en/glossary/signature-script):
+In Alice's example, RSMC in the **to_local** output can be encoded in the following [scriptSig](https://bitcoin.org/en/glossary/signature-script):

 {% highlight Erlang %}
 OP_IF